 - Think about the location.
 Something slightly dressier works well for a city shoot but if we’re going to the woods better to keep it casual.
 If you want to change outfits and get a couple of different looks at two different locations that’s fine.
 We can easily work in a stop off somewhere so that you can change.

 - You don’t need to match.
-In fact I would avoid matching colours as it tends to look a bit contrived.
-My advice is just make sure you don’t clash.
-No pink and orange please!
+In fact, I would avoid matching colours as it tends to look a bit contrived.
+My advice is just to make sure you don’t clash.
+No pink and orange, please!
 A splash of bold colour can look great but keep it simple with just one or two tones of the same colour.

 - Avoid bold patterns and anything with writing or big logos.
 This is because they just don’t photograph well.
 It’s too easy to just get a bit of a word that doesn’t make sense or a weird bit of pattern.
 Stick to small patterns that look solid from a distance or solid colours.

 - Avoid black.
 This is more my own taste but I think black drains colour away from peoples faces and can look very dreary.
 I think we wear a lot of black in this country and so I always tell my couples to avoid it, that way at least they don’t arrive in head to toe black!

 - Go for neutrals.
 This is my favourite look for most shoots.
 Either warm with browns, creams and beige or cooler with greys and blues.
 Again more my personal taste but I prefer mid-tones and muted colours that look great in natural environments.